pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

     `div(int(variables('TotalTimeToDelay')),86400)`

 This check is needed as Power Automate will time out after 30 days.
-But let\'s just be a little more conservative and set that at 28 days, and throw an error if so.
-This will ensure no reminders (especially those over 30 days) are quietly dumped without the user\'s knowledge.
+But let's just be a little more conservative and set that at 28 days, and throw an error if so.
+This will ensure no reminders (especially those over 30 days) are quietly dumped without the user's knowledge.

-{{< image alt="Double checking that the user has entered a date no further than 28 days out to ensure the flow doesn\'t time out" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/z3019494_0-1620126528730.png" >}}
+{{< image alt="Double checking that the user has entered a date no further than 28 days out to ensure the flow doesn't time out" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/z3019494_0-1620126528730.png" >}}

 The adaptive card that reports the error if a user enters a date that is